-- Serve as the state’s designated agency for administrating federal recovery funds awarded to Ohio for small business support and recovery;
+- Serves as the state’s designated agency for administrating federal recovery funds awarded to Ohio for small business support and recovery;

-- Work with federal, state, and local partners to evaluate and determine possible regulatory reforms that encourage employment and job creation; and
+- Works with federal, state, and local partners to evaluate and determine possible regulatory reforms that encourage employment and job creation; and

-- Coordinate efforts of Ohio’s Small Business Development Centers and Minority Business Assistance Centers.
+- Coordinates efforts of Ohio’s Small Business Development Centers and Minority Business Assistance Centers.